 You will need to speak with your training provider to discuss possible alternative arrangements – this may involve deferring your studies until you are in a position to restart your study or training.

 You will then need to notify the department in writing of any change to your study plan.

 If you are not in a position to restart your study or training, the department may recoup funds already paid to you.

-The fifth round of Young Farmers Scholarships were awarded at a ceremony at The Windsor Hotel on Tuesday 20 April 2021.
+The ninth round of Young Farmers Scholarships were awarded at Parliament House on Wednesday 4 October 2023.